dbakalis8/DataBases_NTUA_2020-2021/README.md

-# Repository for project in Databases course at ECE, NTUA, academic year 2020-2021
+# Repository for the course project in DataBases at ECE, NTUA, academic year 2020-2021.

 Database and UI for a hotel service.

-Semester project for Databases course, 6th Semester 2021 of the Electrical and Computer Engineering School at the National Technical University of Athens.
+Course project for Databases (Spring semester of 2021) of the school of ECE at the NTUA.

 In this project we created a database for covid-19 contact tracing at a hotel, ran some queries on it, and developed a simple UI to interact with it.